 - Christ Church Cathedral – This stone cathedral is located just off of Bay Street and was built in 1670.
 In 1861, it was granted cathedral status and gave the settlement of Nassau the right to claim city status.
 The church continues to hold multiple services on Sundays at 7:30 a.m., 9:00 a.m., 11:15 a.m. and 6:00 p.m.

-- Government House – The official residence of the Governor General of The Bahamas since 1801.
+- Government House – The official residence of the Governor General of the Bahamas since 1801.
 This pink and white building boasts a commanding presence on Duke Street.
 Visitors can watch the changing of the guard ceremony every second and fourth Saturday of the month.
 The governor’s wife even welcomes visitors for tea on the last Friday of every month (January-November), as part of the People-to-People program.

 - Pirates of Nassau – This world-famous pirate attraction located in the heart of downtown Nassau is an excellent way to experience history in an interactive, family-friendly environment.

 - Bahamas International Film Festival – This world-renowned film festival attracts many Hollywood celebrities, as well as up-and-coming directors to showcase their films.
-The event is held in December and includes screenings, panel discussions and gala events.
+The event will include screenings, panel discussions and gala events.
+December.

-- Boxing Day & New Year’s Day Junkanoo Parades – The celebration dates back to the days of slavery when slave owners, including one named John Canoe, gave their slaves these days off.
-The parade consists of elaborate handmade costumes similar to those worn in Carnivals, plus drumming on everything from goat-skin drums to cowbells.
+- Junkanoo Parades – The celebration dates back to the days of slavery when slave owners, including one named John Canoe, gave their slaves these days off.
+The parade consists of elaborate costumes similar to those worn in Carnivals, plus drumming on everything from goat skin drums to cowbells.
 The parades are celebrated on December 26 and January 1 and cover several blocks on Bay Street and Shirley Street from 2:00 a.m. until about 9:00 a.m.
-Every weekend in June, visitors can also check out the Junkanoo in June Heritage Festival occurring at nearby Arawak Cay for continued Junkanoo celebrations.

-Even epicureans will find indulgence in this region’s finest dining, from the Caribbean’s first five-diamond restaurant located at the Graycliff Hotel in Nassau, to celebrity-chef restaurants such as Bobby Flay’s Mesa Grill and Nobuyuki Matsuhisa’s Nobu, as well as Chef Jean George Vergichten’s Restaurant Dune at One&Only and Todd English’s Olives, located in the casino at Atlantis, Paradise Island.
+Epicureans will find indulgence in this region’s finest dining, from the Caribbean’s first five-diamond restaurant located at the Graycliff Hotel in Nassau, to celebrity-chef restaurants such as Nobuyuki Matsuhisa’s Nobu, as well as Chef Jean George Vergichten’s Restaurant Dune at One&Only and Todd English’s Olives, located in the casino at Atlantis, Paradise Island.

 - Festival Place – This shopping destination is a village of brightly colored shops designed by award-winning Bahamian architect Jackson Burnside.
 Visitors can choose from a variety of local art, crafts, gifts and edibles.
 On Tuesdays, Fridays and Saturdays, the atmosphere is filled with live music.

 - Straw Markets – Nassau Paradise Island has a rich heritage for straw markets.
 The largest market is located on Bay Street, which was officially opened in December 2011 after being housed at a temporary site for nearly a decade.
 With hundreds of vendors, visitors have the opportunity to shop for homemade straw goods, jewelry, t-shirts, guava jelly and woodworking goods.
-There is also a smaller craft market on Paradise Island.
+There are also smaller craft markets on Paradise Island and Cable Beach.

-Nassau Paradise Island provides an excellent destination for all sizes of meetings and conventions with its state-of-the-art facilities, helpful hospitality professionals and beautiful venues.
-In addition, the government of the Bahamas has signed the Tax Information Exchange Agreement with the United States making it a tax-deductible destination for American companies.
-With six hotels offering a multitude of meeting space configurations and functions, there is a venue for organizations of any size.
-Meeting venues include:
+MEETINGS: Nassau Paradise Island provides an excellent destination for all meetings and conventions with its state-of-the-art facilities, helpful hospitality professionals and beautiful venues.
+In addition, the government of the Bahamas has signed the Tax Information Exchange Agreement with the United States making it a tax deductible destination for American companies.
+With seven hotels offering more than 160,000 sq. ft. of meeting space, there is a venue for organizations of any size.

 - Atlantis, Paradise Island